coala/coala/docs/Developers/Newcomers_Guide.rst

 fork repository.

 .. note::
-   It is important that you do not make your changes on the master branch.
-To start working on an issue, you first need to create a new branch where you will work.
+   It is important that you **DO NOT** make your changes on the master branch of your forked repository to avoid the following cases:

+   - If you make a rebase to synchronize your repository to the original, every commit that is pushed to the remote master will be pulled in your master branch.
+Then if you make a pull request to commit your changes to the remote, the commits that got synced from the rebase will be recommitted along with your work in the pull request.

+   - You cannot have two pull requests using the same branch name.
+Therefore, if your fork's master has been used in a pull request and you decide to work on a different issue you will have to branch eventually.
+Differently every new commit that you make on your master branch will get attached to the initial pull request and that will result in altering the purpose of that request.

+   - If your fork's master has been used in a pull request, you have to keep the change in the branch until that get's merged to the remote master.
+     That will lead to the complications listed above, if you decide to work on a different issue.

+   In order to avoid the above mentioned cases you can create a new branch where you will work on the issue.
+To do that run:

    ::